yukyungkoh/job-postings-data-project/3_measure-AI-demand-exposure/README.md

    - Use a classifier trained on LLM-labeled training data to identify whether a sentence describes a task.

-## 2: Map tasks to a taxonomy
+## Step 2: Map tasks to a taxonomy
 * Auto-cluster the extracted tasks, using sentence embeddings and clustering
 * Each cluster represents a generalized **activity type**.

-## 3: Classify Activities as AI-Augmentable or Not
+## Step 3: Classify Activities as AI-Augmentable or Not
 * Use GPT to label whether each activity is AI-exposed.
 * For example, ask:
   *“Can this task be automated or enhanced by artificial intelligence?”*

-## 4: Compute the AI Demand Exposure Score
+## Step 4: Compute the AI Demand Exposure Score
 * Compute the score per job posting

 $$